valerian720/valerian720/README.md

 https://valerian720.github.io/rouge-like/

-- 🔭 I’m currently working on [Object object]
+- 🔭 I’m currently working on several test projects nd one pet project
-- 🌱 I’m currently learning how to [Object object]
+- 🌱 I’m currently learning how to use UE5, TS,
-- 👯 I’m looking to collaborate on [Object object]
+- 👯 I’m looking to collaborate on valerian720/eve-online-style-fit-test
-- 🤔 I’m looking for help with [Object object]
+- 🤔 I’m looking for help with ideas on valerian720/eve-online-style-fit-test
 - 💬 Ask me about Anything
 - 📫 How to reach me: valerian.tagme@yandex.ru
 - 😄 Pronouns: He/Him